Common Mistakes Beginners Make in Government Job Preparation (And How to Avoid Them)

 Mistake 10: Losing Patience Too Early

-Government job preparation is a long-term game.
+Government job preparation is along-term game.

 Beginners often quit because:

-· No quick results
+·No quick results

-· Slow progress initially
+·Slow progress initially

 Remember:

-· Progress is invisible before it becomes visible
+·Progress is invisible before it becomes visible

-· Strong foundations take time
+·Strong foundations take time

 You don’t need a topper’s brain.